 I have been reading Fiona Willer’s excellent book, The Non-Diet Approach Guidebook for Dietitians, which provides a structured approach for dietitians teaching normalized eating (aka attuned eating aka intuitive eating aka mindful eating).
-I can’t recommend it enough for dietitians who want to work from a Health At Every Size® perspective with their clients.
+I can’t recommend it enough for dietitians.
 I’m really enjoying the material and it made me think about how I teach this approach.

 My shorthand for intuitive eating has always been, “Eat when you are hungry, stop when you are full.”
 But reading Willer’s book alerted me to something very important: there is a difference between full and satisfied.
 Satisfied is the absence of hunger that we need to pay attention to in our eating.
 The absence of hunger is actually the biological signal to stop eating – not feeling “full.”
 The difference may seem small, but it is in fact profound.
 It can be the difference between eating more than we need and eating just enough.
 Stopping when we are no longer hungry and waiting 10-15 minutes will take us to that comfortably full feeling, because it takes at least that long for our body to recognize fullness.